Sapphires Gemstones: Colors, Prices, and How to Buy Loose Stones

 Two fancy sapphires stand out for collectors:

 - Padparadscha Sapphire: The rarest fancy sapphire.
-This stone blends pink and orange like a Sri Lankan sunset.
+This stone blends pink and orange like a Sri Lankan sunset, and our padparadscha color guide covers how to spot a real one.
 We've seen unheated padparadschas from Ratnapura sell for $8,000-$30,000 per carat at 2025 Colombo gem auctions.

 - Color-Change Sapphire: Shifts from blue or violet in daylight to purple or reddish-purple under incandescent light.
 Think of it as nature's mood ring, except it's worth thousands.